martingtz/prueba1/README2.md

 ##python_utils
-[python_utils](https://github.com/david9106/IS-Repo-Equipo2/tree/master/python_utils)it is a library used for the sole purpose of testing.
+[python_utils](https://github.com/david9106/IS-Repo-Equipo2/tree/master/python_utils) it is a library used for the sole purpose of testing.